We Are Marshall: Dedmon's involvement in the story

+Coaches who turned down the job after interviewing

+Penn State assistant coach Bob Phillips was a close acquaintance of athletic director Joe McMullen, but took his name out of consideration after visiting Marshall.
+Dick Bestwick, the freshman coach at Georgia Tech, was actually hired to be the Marshall coach on February 24, 1971 but turned down the job two days later.

 Closing credits

 During the final moments of the movie, a voiceover from Annie explains where the program went after that first season, the highs and lows.
 Actual game footage serves as a backdrop, including a regular season game against the Akron Zips in which offensive linemen carried an injured Byron Leftwich back to the huddle after each play.
 As the final credits roll, actual footage from the 1970 season is shown, featuring players who perished in the crash.
 Also shown is news footage from the crash.
 As the cast credits roll, each actor is shown standing with the real-life person who they portrayed in the film.

 The film fades out with scenes of Marshall's rise to becoming an NCAA Division 1-AA power in the 1980s and 1990s, and their subsequent jump to Division 1-A (FBS).